 10. Ciamberlani Hotel

-Built by Paul Hankar in 1897, the Hotel Ciamberlani is stunning for its exposed metal structure, windows of all shapes and gold sgraffito up to the roof.
+Built by Paul Hankar in 1897, the Hotel Ciamberlani is stunning for its exposed metal structure, windows of every shape and gold sgraffito up to the roof.
 The hotel was even restored in 2006.

 📍 Address: Rue Defacqz 48